Maro1897/Maro1897/README.md

 - 👋 Hi, I’m @Maro1897
-- 👀 I’m interested in programming in Python, new technologies and playing football.
+- 👀 I’m interested in programming in Python and playing football.
 - 🌱 I’m currently learning Python and Jira
 - 💞️ I’m looking to collaborate on testing app and software
 - 📫 You can reach me on my email : forzajuve87@o2.pl